kainctl/isd/README.md

 Simplify `systemd` management with `isd`!
-`isd` is a TUI offering fuzzy search for units, auto-refreshing previews, smart `sudo` handling, and a fully customizeable interface for power-users and newcomers alike.
+`isd` is a TUI offering fuzzy search for units, auto-refreshing previews, smart `sudo` handling, and a fully customizable interface for power-users and newcomers alike.
 <!-- --8<-- [end:tagline] -->

 <!-- --8<-- [start:features] -->
-`isd` is a keyboard-focused, highly customizeable TUI with the following features:
+`isd` is a keyboard-focused, highly customizable TUI with the following features:

 - Quickly switch between `system` and `user` units
 - Fuzzy search units